Heart Valve Disease: Everything You Need to Know

 4. Pulmonary Valve Disease: This affects the valve that controls blood flow from the heart to the lungs.
 Pulmonary valve disease is also rare but can be serious.

-Heart valve diseases can have several causes, including:
+Heart valve diseases can have several causes, including various factors related to heart valve disease causes:

 • Congenital defects: Some people are born with abnormal heart valves.